rdiff-backup/rdiff-backup/doc/install.md

     $ cmake -D BUILD_RDIFF=OFF .

+Be aware that many tests depend on `rdiff` executable, so when it is disabled, also those tests are.

 Compression support is under development (see [#8](https://github.com/librsync/librsync/issues/8)).
 It is so disabled by default.
 You can turn it on by using `ENABLE_COMPRESSION` option: